OoliteProject/oolite/README.md

 double click the downloaded file to install it.

 The AppImage is named `Oolite_XXX-x86_64.AppImage` where XXX is a version number.
-Download this file to where you would like it stored, make it executable and run, for example by typing
+Download this file to where you would like it stored, ./mk.sh it executable and run, for example by typing

 ```bash
 chmod +x Oolite_XXX-x86_64.AppImage